-Overall revenue per piece decreased 1.3% for the first quarter of 2016 compared with the same period of 2015, primarily due to lower fuel surcharge rates as well as changes in customer and product mix.
-These factors were partially offset by base rate increases.
+Overall revenue per piece was relatively flat for thesecond quarter of 2016, but decreased 0.7% year-to-date compared with the same period of 2015 primarily due to lower fuel surcharge rates as well as changes in customer and product mix.
+These factors were partially offset by the implementation of several rate and accessorial charge increases (as described below).

-Revenue per piece was positively impacted by a base rate increase on December 28, 2015.
+Revenue per piece for ground and air products was positively impacted by a base rate increase on December 28, 2015.
 UPS Ground rates and accessorial charges increased an average net 4.9%, while UPS Air services and accessorial charges increased an average net 5.2%.
-Additionally, the surcharge increased for Over Maximum Packages, and the index tables for the Ground and Air fuel surcharges were adjusted effective November 2, 2015.
+The surcharge increased for Over Maximum Packages and the index tables for the Ground and Air fuel surcharges were adjusted effective November 2, 2015.
 A charge for UPS's Third-Party Billing Service was implemented, effective January 4, 2016.
+Additionally, the dimensions of ground packages incurring the UPS Additional Handling charge were changed effective June 6, 2016.

-Revenue per piece for deferred air products increased in thefirst quarter of 2016, while Next Day Air declined.
+Revenue per piece for deferred products increased in thesecond quarter and year-to-date periods of 2016, while Next Day Air declined.
 All products were negatively impacted by lower fuel surcharge rates.
 The Next Day Air revenue per piece decline was caused by a shift in customer and product mix.
-We experienced relatively stronger growth in our lighter-weight business-to-consumer shipments, which have lower average yields than our heavier-weight commercial shipments along with a shift towards our Next Day Air Saver products.
-Deferred revenue per piece increased primarily due to heavier-weight packages on business-to-consumer shipments.
+We experienced relatively stronger growth in our lighter-weight business-to-consumer shipments particularly our Next Day Air Saver product, which have lower average yields than our heavier-weight commercial shipments.
+Deferred revenue per piece increased primarily due to heavier-weight packages especially in business-to-consumer shipments partially offset by product

-Overall ground revenue per piece decreased in the first quarter of 2016, primarily due to a decrease in average weight per piece and lower fuel surcharges.
-Additionally, customer and product mix changes adversely impacted revenue per piece as a greater portion of overall volume in 2016, relative to 2015, came from residential customers and lighter-weight shipments (including strong volume growth in SurePost).
+Ground products revenue per piece was relatively flat for thesecond quarter of 2016, but decreased 0.7% year-to-date compared with the same period of 2015 primarily due to a decrease in average weight per piece and lower fuel surcharge rates.
+Additionally, customer and product mix changes adversely impacted revenue per piece as a greater portion of volume in 2016, relative to 2015, came from residential customers and lighter-weight shipments.
 These drivers more than offset the rate actions taken since the fourth quarter of 2015.